IGME-202-2231/project-1-djkas-rit/README.md

 ### Game Description

-_The player is a ship, and has to shoot down waves of enemies that descend from the top of the screen._
+_The player controls a spaceship, and has to shoot down waves of enemies that descend from the top of the screen._

 ### Controls